Are you thinking about living in Bristol England as an expat?

 3. Why did you choose to live in Bristol?

-We had conversations with some of my husband’s colleagues who were staffed out of the Bristol office to see what their experiences living in Bristol were like, and we heard a lot of positive feedback, which ultimately helped us make the decision to move here!
+We had conversations with some of my husband’s colleagues who were staffed out of the Bristol office to see what their experiences living in Bristol were like, and we heard a lot of positive feedback, which ultimately helped us decide to move here!

 4. How did you prepare for moving to Bristol?

 I did a lot of research on where we should live in advance of our move.
-It was important to us to have an apartment lined up when we arrived as Epic only provides one month of temporary housing.
+It was essential for us to have an apartment lined up when we arrived as Epic only provides one month of temporary housing.

 After reading about the different neighborhoods in Bristol on sites like visitbristol.co.uk and bristolpost.co.uk, we decided that we wanted to live either in Clifton or Southville – both have lots of great independent shops, restaurants, pubs and coffee shops.